 What does the lab mean by RAW data file?

 Digital cameras can produce a proprietary file that is very rich in information.
 For the highest quality portraiture they are recommended.
-These proprietary file formats (nef, crw, dcr) need to be converted (similar to developing your film negatives) to a printing format (jpg or tif).
-This conversion (developing) process allows you to make adjustments to your file that result in a very high quality jpg/tif file to use for making your prints.
-Pechman has printing categories for taking this basic, first generation, unaltered jpg/tif file made from the initial conversion and then continuing the printing process.
-We can make all final color, contrast and retouching adjustments. (top)
+These proprietary file formats (nef, crw, dcr) need to be converted (similar to developing your film negatives) to a printing format (jpg).
+This conversion (developing) process allows you to make adjustments to your file that result in a very high quality jpg file to use for making your prints.
+Pechman has printing categories (ProPreferred PLUS) for taking this basic, first generation, unaltered jpg file made from the initial conversion and then continuing the printing process.
+We can make all final color, contrast and retouching adjustments.

 What is the optimum exposure for a digital file?